 North Wales Fire and Rescue Service joins national week of action to help callers #KnowExactlyWhere in an emergency with what3wordsPosted

-From today, Monday 26th July - Sunday 1st August, North Wales Fire and Rescue Service will be taking part in the #KnowExactlyWhere summer safety campaign to raise awareness of the free what3words app and how it can be effectively utilised in an emergency.
-Every year emergency services join together with local authorities and organisations from across the UK to encourage the public to download the app as a simple way to save time, resources, and in some cases, lives.
+From Monday 25th July - Sunday 31st August, North Wales Fire and Rescue Service will be taking part in the #KnowExactlyWhere summer safety campaign to raise awareness of the free what3words app and how it can be effectively utilised in an emergency.

 North Wales Fire and Rescue Service has been using what3words since 2019.
 It has been used a number of times to help us to ensure our resources are sent exactly where help is needed, fast.